jjkramhoeft/JjkWiki/readme.md

 # JJK Private Wikipedia

-My (Jens Jakob Kramhøft) experiment with a personal encyclopedia with search powered by LLM embedings
+My (Jens Jakob Kramhøft) experiment with a personal encyclopedia with search powered by LLM embeddings

-Wikipedia dump files are not included in GitHub
+Wikipedia dump files are not included in GitHub, I used the full english monthly xml dump files

-The full English monthly xml dump of filewikipedia will be trimmed, cleaned and indexed
+The monthly xml dump of filewikipedia are trimmed, cleaned and indexed using vector embeddings from an LLM.

+## Performence

+After some light optimazition (apx.
+10 hours.) the cleaning is down to 6 hours and indexing is another 6 hours.
+Then all can be loaded in memory in 12 seconds and a search for the 10 best matching wiki posts takes apx.
+400 ms. 8.5 millions wikipages was used (all redirects was skipped)

+## Effort

+Most of the effort went in to cleaning the internal wiki page xml format to something that more resembles plain text, while keeping the cleaning fast.
+String handling had to be done with char arrays and string builder to a large extend.

 ## Layout Of Wikipidea Dump Files